Thursday, April 10, 2014

-As C-TRANS Director, Dr. Fishbein leads a group of clinician and basic scientists who share a common interest in translational neuroscience research to improve the lives of those who suffer from sleep disorders, drug abuse, and more.
-She is founder and chair for the Coalition for Science-Based Solutions to Promote Child and Adolescent Wellbeing, an informal national association to promote transfer of scientific knowledge to communities and policy-makers.
+As C-TRANS Director, Dr. Fishbein leads a group of clinician and basic scientists who share a common interest in translational neuroscience research to improve the lives of those who suffer from drug abuse, and more.
+She is founder and chair for the National Prevention Science Coalition for Improving Lives, an informal national association to promote transfer of scientific knowledge to communities and policy-makers.
 She also is a national policy leader in mental health, having recently addressed a congressional hearing on mental health and drug abuse on how prevention strategies need to be used to avert child and adolescent mental, emotional, and behavioral problems and thus alleviate social and economic burdens for treatment and care.

 “I have been working my entire career toward the goal of developing a leading university center focusing on adversity and neurodevelopment,” said Dr. Fishbein.
 “I’m so grateful for this opportunity at the University of Maryland School of Medicine and look forward to forging new ground with the faculty and making a meaningful difference in the study of mental health and substance abuse.”